Russia's Mail.Ru sells remaining Facebook stock

 Using the cash to pay dividends would be consistent with Mail.Ru's past moves.
 In February, it announced a special dividend of $4.30 per share, worth $899 million, following the sale of shares in Groupon, Zynga and Facebook.

-Mail.Ru is also expected at some point to sell a stake it holds in Russian payment transfer company QIWI (QIWI.O), which went public on Nasdaq earlier this year, said Renaissance's Ferguson, who added the investment is "locked up until 29 October and worth $234 million currently".
+Mail.Ru is also expected at some point to sell a stake it holds in Russian payment transfer company QIWI, which went public on Nasdaq earlier this year, said Renaissance's Ferguson, who added the investment is "locked up until 29 October and worth $234 million currently".

 Mail.Ru, which did not disclose the details of its previous Facebook share sale, declined to comment on what it would do with the proceeds from the latest sale.
 It also declined to comment on its plans for the QIWI stake.